Tear stains are a common concern we receive from bulldog and French bulldog owners, especially when their bulldog has a light-colored coat.

 Tear Stains in Bulldogs and French Bulldogs WARNINGS:

 Below is Dr. Kraemer’s selection of bully tear stain warnings:

 For all of the above conditions, please see your veterinarian as soon as possible.

-Antibiotics, like Tylosin, have occasionally been shown to help reduce porphyrin in the tears, thus in those cases, a bacterium is implicated.
-The bacteria are possibly contracted by contact with unclean plastic water bowls and face scratching due to allergies.
+Antibiotics, such as Tylosin, have been occasionally demonstrated to assist in reducing porphyrin in tears.
+In these instances, bacteria might be involved, and the source of the bacteria could potentially be contact with unclean plastic water bowls and face scratching due to allergies.

 Bulldog and French Bulldog Tear Stain TREATMENT & CARE:

-Listed below is a short summary of six sound steps to prevent and remove bulldog and French bulldog tear stains.
+Listed below is a summary of six sound steps to prevent and remove tear stains.